 Backend

-Flask

 We choose flask as our web framework to build the backend system.
 Flask provides us with tools, libraries and technologies that allow us to build a web application.
 This web application can be some web pages, a blog, a wiki or go as big as a web-based calendar application or a commercial website.

-Flask is part of the categories of the micro-framework.
-Micro-framework is normally framework with little to no dependencies to external libraries.
-This has pros and cons.
-Pros would be that the framework is light, there are little dependency to update and watch for security bugs, cons is that some time you will have to do more work by yourself or increase yourself the list of dependencies by adding plugins.
-In the case of Flask, its dependencies are:

-Werkzeug a WSGI utility library

-jinja2 which is its template engine

-Running process

 There are two significant functions of the backend:

 Get the job information from form page and build information into a special data structure for model to deal with, finally display the result.